mroam/deepLearnAlg/README.md

 ## To Do
+* Detect some keystroke that would let us bail out of training before it is done.
 * (For [mujoco-py](github.com/openai/mujoco-py) which provides 3D animation, need 30 day trial or student license....)
 * Study tutorials: we're part way into [notes numpy stack tutorial](https://github.com/mroam/deepLearnAlg/blob/master/numpyStackTutorial.md) at https://www.udemy.com/deep-learning-prerequisites-the-numpy-stack-in-python/
 * Install [ipython](https://ipython.org/) and [jupyter](https://jupyter.org/) (iPython runs interactive python inside the [jupyter](https://jupyter.org/) shell and notebook system) if necessary for the numpy stack tutorial. <== wait, did Anaconda install these for us??